Are Video Games Teaching Children to Kill?

 If we convince our young children that violence is good and necessary, but we do not teach them discipline, we create a generation of killers—a generation of homegrown sociopaths.

 From the 1950s to the early 2000s, there was a fivefold increase in per capita violent crime in America, Norway, and Greece, and a fourfold increase in Canada, Australia, and New Zealand.
 Violent crime tripled in Sweden, Austria, and France, and it doubled in eight other European nations during that time frame.
-What was the one new variable in the equation?
-Violent video games and other visual media.

 Until children are six or seven years old, they have difficulty differentiating between fantasy and reality.
 That is why we do not use them as witnesses in court.
 We do not send people to prison on the word of a five-year-old because kids at that age are so malleable and suggestible that their testimony is deemed unreliable.
 Equally, when children between two and six years of age see someone on television getting shot, stabbed, brutalized, degraded, or murdered, those images are real to them—as real as anything else in their young lives.